Image Credit: Canstock

 Getting to know our whole self again

 There is so much joy to be found in being fully present to our bodily selves.
 Deep body awareness can be a bridge to our soul.
-So how do we begin to get back in touch with our body?
+So how do we begin to get back in touch with our body and experience embodiment?
 Following are some exercises designed to explore our relationship with our body.

 Body in space